eBrou/eric-blog-2/src/assets/content/blog/google-tag-manager-google-analytics-setup-with-nuxt.md

 1. Create a "container" in Google Tag Manager for your app or site.
 Note the container id # - e.g. GTM-XXXXXXX
 2. Create a "property" in Google Analytics for your app or site.
 Note the property tracking id # - e.g. UA-XXXXXXXXX-X
-3. yarn add @nuxtjs/gtm to your project
+3. yarn add @nuxtjs/gtm to your project.
+4. Add @nuxtjs/gtm to the buildModules section of nuxt.config.js.
+Add GTM containter id and set the pageTracking option to true.

+       export default {
+       	buildModules: [ '@nuxtjs/gtm', ],
+           gtm: {
+           	id: 'GTM-XXXXXXX',
+               pageTracking: true
+           }
+        }
+5. Define a custom event trigger to trigger off the nuxtRoute event which comes from @nuxtjs/gtm.
+6.